 The contribution requirement for active employees is governed by §51.1-145 of the Code of Virginia, as amended, but may be impacted as a result of funding provided to state agencies by the Virginia General Assembly.
 Employees are required to contribute 5.00% of their compensation toward their retirement.
-Each state agency's contractually required employer contribution rate for the fiscal year ended June 30, 2022, was 14.46% of covered employee compensation for employees in the VRS State Employee Retirement Plan.
-For employees in the VaLORS Retirement Plan, the contribution rate was 21.90% of covered employee compensation.
-These rates were based on actuarially determined rates from an actuarial valuation as of June 30, 2019.
+Each state agency's contractually required employer contribution rate for the fiscal year ended June 30, 2023, was 14.46% of covered employee compensation for employees in the VRS State Employee Retirement Plan.
+For employees in the VaLORS Retirement Plan, the contribution rate was 24.60% of covered employee compensation.
+These rates were the final approved General Assembly rates which were based on actuarially determined rates from an actuarial valuation as of June 30, 2021.
 The actuarially determined rates, when combined with employee contributions, were expected to finance the costs of benefits earned by employees during the year, with an additional amount to finance any unfunded accrued liability.
-Contributions from the University to the VRS State Employee Retirement Plan were \$3,741,500 and \$3,498,100 for the years ended June 30, 2022, and June 30, 2021, respectively.
-Contributions from the University to the VaLORS Retirement Plan were \$157,800 and \$158,500 for the years ended June 30, 2022 and June 30, 2021, respectively.
+Contributions from the University to the VRS State Employee Retirement Plan were \$3,834,300 and \$3,741,500 for the years ended June 30, 2023, and June 30, 2022, respectively.
+Contributions from the University to the VaLORS Retirement Plan were \$160,300 and \$157,800 for the years ended June 30, 2023 and June 30, 2022, respectively.